ciphertechsolutions/locke/README.md

   Use patterns of interest to crack the supplied files.

 Options:
   -l, --level INTEGER    Select transformers with level 1, 2, or 3 and below -o, --only INTEGER     Only use transformers on that specific level -n, --name TEXT        A list of transformer classes to use in quotes and is
                          commas separated
-  -k, --keep INTEGER   How many transforms to saveafter stage 1 -s, --save INTEGER   How many transforms to saveafter stage 2 -z, --zip            Mark this fileas a zip file.
+  -k, --keep INTEGER     How many transforms to saveafter stage 1 -s, --save INTEGER     How many transforms to saveafter stage 2 -z, --zip_file         Mark this fileas a zip file.
 Use --password to enter
                          zip password
   --password TEXT        Only works if -z is set.
 Allows input of password for
                          zip file
-  -p, --profiling
-  -v, --verbose
+  --no-save              Don't save result to disk
+  -v, --verbose INTEGER  Set the verbose level Valid inputs are 0 - 2 (lowest
+                         output to highest).
+Note that -v 2 is not human friendly
   --help                 Show this message and exit.

 ```

 To start a basic start with all the transformers (from level 1 - 3), run ``python locke.py crack <filename>``